 Strategic Importance

-Electronic Grade Hydrogen is mission-critical for advanced semiconductor nodes, high-efficiency solar cells, and next-generation electronics.
-Even a single impurity excursion can result in millions of dollars in wafer scrap, making hydrogen quality non-negotiable in this industry.
+Electronic Grade Hydrogen is mission-critical for advanced semiconductor nodes, high-efficiency solar cells, next-generation electronics, and national semiconductor manufacturing programs.
+A single impurity failure can result in millions of dollars in wafer scrap, making hydrogen quality non-negotiable in this sector.